canonical/certification-docs/Self-Test_Guide-16.04.rst

 You should keep some details in mind as you continue to access the SUT:

--  You should *not* install updates to the SUT unless they are absolutely necessary to pass the certification.
+-  You should *not* install updates to the SUT unless they are absolutely necessary to pass certification.
 In that case, the Canonical Certification Team will make the determination of what updates should be applied.